FrankBergemann/quarkus-todo-postgres-DB-issue/README.md

 This repo is basically the same as https://github.com/cescoffier/quarkus-todo-app but with the following 3 files added/changed:
 1. Dockerfile in repo-dir/quarkus-todo
 2. docker-compose.yml in repo-dir/quarkus-todo
-3. application properties adapted to setup in docker-compose.yml
+3. application.properties adapted to setup in docker-compose.yml

 Environment:
 * Maven home: C:\Program Files\Maven\apache-maven-3.6.3